steveturbek/turbek.com/articles/tangible-interfaces-class-microbit-bluetooth-media-player-remote.md

+---
+title: Tangible Interfaces Class Overview
+layout: default
+---

+# Bluetooth Media Remote Control

-Design Brief: Design and make a working object that can control music/video on your laptop or phone.
-The basic hardware and software will be provided, using Microbit Bluetooth software extension.
-Sample code.
+Design Brief: Design and make a working remote control for music/video on your laptop or phone.

-Your task will be to design the physical form and select one or more sensors to make an engaging and innovative experience.
+The basic hardware and software will be provided, your task is to design the physical form and one or more sensors and outputs to make an engaging and innovative experience.

+We will use Microbit Bluetooth software extension.
+[Sample code](https://makecode.microbit.org/_WwdYaeHUVMe6).

-Example reference model using the common rotary encoder sensor
+[Example reference model](https://www.thingiverse.com/thing:7057254#google_vignette) using the common rotary encoder sensor.